 - Committee members

 - Other person(s) involved with the grievance

-Step IV: If either the grievant or other person(s) involved are not satisfied with the decision of action of the Grievance Committee an appeal may be made.
-Within five (5) school days after the decision or action, the appeal must be filed with the President of the College for consideration.
-Once the College President has reviewed the memorandum and the written Communication from the Grievance Committee, the President will schedule a private meeting with the complainant to discuss the matter.
+Step IV: If either the student or the other person(s) involved are not satisfied with the decision of action of the Grievance Committee an appeal may be made.
+Within five (5) school days after the decision or action, the student must file an appeal with the President of the College for consideration.
+Once the College President has reviewed the student’s appeal and the written communication from the Grievance Committee, the President will schedule a private meeting with the student to discuss the matter.

 Note: The College President has discretionary power to uphold, reverse, or modify the action taken by the Grievance Committee.
 The president’s decision will be delivered to the student in writing with copies to the appropriate individuals involved.